 One of the common signs of mental health struggles is noticeable withdrawal from a person’s normal activities.
 This may be difficult to gauge since most activities are now off-limits anyway.
 Types of withdrawal can include:

 These types of withdrawal could reflect the low energy, motivation, and engagement that are typical of depression, or the fear and avoidance that are common with high anxiety.
 They could also reflect other struggles that make the person want to hide.

 Changes in a person’s consumption of alcohol or other substances (especially marijuana) can be a sign of an underlying mental health issue.
+Increased alcohol use is widespread during this pandemic, which can make it challenging to know if there’s really a problem.
 Look for changes like: